drandreaskrueger/coinbaseTestbed/README.md

 The main purpose of my .py code is to try out all explained functions once, so that I  better understand the whole coinbase system.

 ## inconsistencies, typos, bugs
 The [tutorial](https://developers.coinbase.com) is not error-free.
-Throughout my .py code I have caught some exceptions caused by wrong syntax, or implementation.
+Throughout my .py code above I have caught some exceptions caused by wrong syntax, or implementation.
 You see them either in the [source code](cb/) or in the [output](output/).

-Additional to those, here are more:
+*Additional to those, here are more:*
 * [client.get_notifications()](output/BUG_client.get_notifications()_with-API-answer.txt) has a real bug, some API answer is crashing the python library code.
+* [verify_callback()](output/BUGS_verify_callback.md) is probably totally outdated.
+A sequence of bugs - each time I solve one, the next appears :-)

 Also see [my ideas](README-other-ideas.md) what else could be useful extensions.